dotaziz/dotaziz.github.io/_posts/2026-08-11-blasphemy-anger-and-the-limits-of-personal-justice.md

 - Genocide and war crimes
 - Sexual violence and child abuse

-These issues tend to evoke strong emotions because societies have developed powerful social taboos around them.
+These issues tend to evoke strong emotions, which is one reason societies have developed powerful social taboos around them.

 But these taboos aren't all the same.
 Some exist because certain things represent dehumanization or discrimination; others are connected to horrific historical events, religious beliefs, or direct harm to people.